Tatiannna/small/README.md

-# x-small
+# small

-Extra-Small is a Medium clone.
+Small is a Medium clone.
 Medium is recognized for hosting high quality, insightful publications covering a wide range of topics inlcuding Mathematics, Religion, Fitness and Self Improvement.
 Users can save, create and interact with publications.

 ## Feature List